MaiderAbad/maiderabad.github.io/content/posts/case-study-scientific-repo/index.md

 ---

-## Our Solution: Ensemble Learning with Entropy-Based Weighting
+## Our Solution: Ensemble Learning with Entropy-Based Weighting :computer:

 To address the generalization gap, we developed an ensemble learning approach that combines predictions from multiple models.
 Unlike traditional ensembling techniques (e.g., simple averaging or majority voting), our method employs **uncertainty-based weighting** to assign dynamic weights to each model's output based on its entropy.

 ### Why Use Entropy?

 Entropy measures the uncertainty of a model's prediction.
 A high entropy value indicates greater uncertainty, whereas a low entropy value signifies confidence.
 By assigning higher weights to models with lower entropy, our approach prioritizes more reliable predictions, leading to improved overall accuracy.